TyruswooStudio/McKathlin_MessageControl-MZ/README.md

 **v2.1.2** - 1/29/2024
 - Fixed bug where some escape characters threw off text wrapping calculations and caused some lines to wrap too short.
+- Fixed bug where tails of letters in party member names were getting cut off.

 > Happy storytelling!
 >